-Daniel Leeds is the founder and president of the National Public Education Support Fund, which organizes the Education Funders Strategy Group, the Partnership for the Future of Learning, and the Education Justice Network.
-He chairs the Alliance for Excellent Education, which he helped found.
-In addition to these organizations, his extended family (the Leeds/Jobin-Leeds) launched the Schott Foundation for Public Education and the Institute for Student Achievement.
+Dan Leeds is founder and president of the National Public Education Support Fund, which organizes the Education Funders Strategy Group, the Partnership for the Future of Learning, and the Education Justice Network.
+He chairs the Alliance for Excellent Education (All4Ed), which he helped found.
+In addition to these organizations, his extended family (Leeds and Jobin-Leeds) launched the Schott Foundation for Public Education and the Institute for Student Achievement.

 Along with his wife Sunita, Dan cochairs the Enfranchisement Foundation, which focuses on breaking the cycles of poverty and intolerance in the United States as well as on women’s issues.
 Dan is a member of the PBS Foundation Board and the Center for American Progress Trustee’s Council.
 He is a commissioner on the National Commission for Teaching and America’s Future.